RAF Rudloe Manor

-RAF Rudloe Manor, formerly RAF Box, was a Royal Air Force station located north-east of Bath, England, between the settlements of Box and Corsham, in Wiltshire.
-It was one of several military installations situated in the area and covered three dispersed sites.
-The sites are now used by Defence Digital.
+RAF Rudloe Manor, formerly RAF Box, was a Royal Air Force station north-east of Bath, England, between the settlements of Box and Corsham, in Wiltshire.
+It was one of several military installations in the area and covered three dispersed sites.
+Parts of the site are now used by Defence Digital within the MoD Corsham complex; other areas are vacant and some have been sold, including the 17th-century manor house, Rudloe Manor.

-History
+Second World War

-The station was established on top of quarries from which Bath Stone had been extracted.
+The station was established on top of quarries from which Bath stone had been extracted.
 In the 1930s some of the tunnels had been converted for use as a Central Ammunition Depot.
 The vast caverns had some 2250000 sqft of space, divided into many smaller chambers.

 During the Second World War, the Operations Centre of No. 10 Group RAF was housed there in three buildings (Operations Room, Filter Room and Communications Centre), which were partially buried for protection, in a similar way to buildings for No. 9 Group at RAF Barton Hall, No. 11 Group RAF at RAF Uxbridge, No. 12 Group RAF at RAF Watnall, No. 13 Group RAF at RAF Newcastle and No. 14 Group RAF at Raigmore House in Inverness.